opensearch-project/documentation-website/_install-and-configure/additional-plugins/ingest-attachment-plugin.md

 ## Limit the extracted content

-To prevent extracting too many characters and overload the node memory, the default limit is `100_000`.
+To prevent extracting too many characters and overloading the node memory, the default limit is `100_000`.
 You can change this value using the setting `indexed_chars`.
-For example, you can use `-1` for unlimited characters but you need to make sure you have enough HEAP space on your OpenSearch-Node to extract the content of large documents.
+For example, you can use `-1` for unlimited characters, but you need to make sure you have enough HEAP space on your OpenSearch node to extract the content of large documents.

 You can also define this limit per document using the `indexed_chars_field` request field.
 If a document contains `indexed_chars_field`, it will overwrite the `indexed_chars` setting, as shown in the following example: